Compare first time buyer mortgages in Ireland

 - The type of mortgage you want

-Find out the mortgage company’s lending criteria before applying for a mortgage to increase your chance of a successful approval in principle.
+Before applying, find out the mortgage company’s lending criteria to increase your chance of a successful Approval in Principle (AIP).

 What is the Indicative APRC (Annual Percentage Rate of Charge)?